-This Proxy Statement and form of proxy are furnished to the holders of common stock, par value \$.0001 per share (the "Common Stock"), of Alexion Pharmaceuticals, Inc. (the "Company") in connection with the solicitation by the Board of Directors of the Company of proxies for use at the Annual Meeting of Stockholders to be held on Thursday, May 3, 2007, at 10:00 a.m. at the Hartford Farmington Marriott, 15 Farm Springs Road, Farmington Connecticut 06032, or at any adjournment thereof, pursuant to the accompanying Notice of Annual Meeting of Stockholders.
+This Proxy Statement and form of proxy are furnished to the holders of common stock, par value \$.0001 per share, of Alexion Pharmaceuticals, Inc. (referred to as the Company or Alexion), in connection with the solicitation by our Board of Directors of proxies for use at the Annual Meeting of Stockholders to be held on Friday, May 9, 2008, at 10:00 a.m. at the Westin Providence Hotel, One West Exchange Street, Providence, Rhode Island 02903, or at any adjournment thereof, pursuant to the accompanying Notice of Annual Meeting of Stockholders.
 The purposes of the meeting and the matters to be acted upon are set forth in the accompanying Notice of Annual Meeting of Stockholders.
 The Board of Directors is not currently aware of any other matters that will come before the meeting.